Orbital magnetic octupole in crystalline solids and characterization of orbital altermagnetism: Results and Discussion

-To further confirm the connection between the orbital MO and the response tensors discussed in Sect.~\ref{subsec:response}, we examine the chemical potential dependence of $M_{ijk}$.
+We further examine the chemical potential dependence of $M_{ijk}$.
 Here we fix $\lambda=0.2$, $J=0.5$, and $T=0.01$, where a small but finite temperature, much smaller than the insulating gap, is introduced for numerical stability.
 Figures~\ref{fig:mudep}(a) and (b) show the electronic band structure and the $\mu$ dependence of the finite components of the orbital MO, respectively.
 Within the insulating gap, the orbital MO exhibits a linear dependence on $\mu$, and the corresponding slope directly yields the QME and OAH response tensor in this model.
+We again note that the relativistic SOC is necessary for obtaining the finite orbital responses in this spin AM model.

-The OAH effect represents a linear response characteristic of systems with ferroically ordered MO moments, as discussed in Sect.~\ref{subsec:response}.
+The OAH effect represents a linear response characteristic of systems with ferroically ordered orbital MO moments, as discussed in Sect.~\ref{subsec:response}.
 In contrast, the anomalous Hall effect induced by a uniform electric field, often regarded as a hallmark of AMs ~\cite{solovyev:prb1997,smejkal:sciadv2020,shao:prapp2021,samanta:jappphys2020,sivadas:prl2016, naka:prb2020,naka:prb2021AHEperovskite,attias:prb2024,chen:prb2022,smejkal:natrevmat2022}, is not generally allowed and can be prohibited by symmetry constraints.
-In the present model, the conventional anomalous Hall effect is forbidden by mirror symmetries~\cite{roig:prb2024}, whereas the OAH effect is symmetry-allowed and finite.
-This contrast highlights the OAH effect as a robust and characteristic linear response of AMs.
-In this work, our primary aim is to establish a general bulk formulation of the orbital MO and to elucidate its fundamental relations to the QME and OAH effects.
-While we do not pursue a fully microscopic evaluation of the corresponding response tensors here, we consider that such analyses naturally follow from the present framework.
-For polarization responses, however, a careful treatment of spatial inhomogeneities that break lattice periodicity is required~\cite{xiao:prl2009}.
-Finally, we note that SOC is not necessarily required to obtain a finite orbital MO in general.
-Its necessity here is specific to the minimal single-orbital model of AMs, and additional electronic degrees of freedom, such as orbital degrees of freedom, may play an important role.
-The formula obtained here is applicable to a broad class of periodic systems beyond the minimal model considered above.
+In the two models considered here, the conventional anomalous Hall effect is forbidden by mirror symmetries~\cite{roig:prb2024}, whereas the OAH effect is symmetry-allowed and finite, although a microscopic extraction of the transport current is still required for direct experimental confirmation, as discussed in Sect.~\ref{subsec:response}.
+This contrast highlights the OAH effect as a characteristic linear response of AMs.
+We also note that the formula obtained here is applicable to a broad class of periodic systems beyond the minimal models considered above.